Kostya Trachenko

 - Award of the top

-10 Physics World Breakthroughs in 2020
+10 Physics Breakthroughs

 - Upper bound on the speed of sound in the

-Economist, ("MaxMach" in the Economist print edition),
+("MaxMach" in the print edition), Physics

 News, Sky